 So here’s my take on James Morton’s recipes for sourdough, blogged on Shetland.

 Note: This recipe calls for baking the bread in a cast iron pot or casserole.
 It’s an amazing way of cooking the bread, allowing you to cook at quite high temperatures.
 I also use a bread proving basket.
 Not quite as necessary as the cast iron pot, but a really good investment if you’re a bread maker.

 100g fresh orange juice

-Mix the flour and water together in a glass jar, big enough to hold at least triple the amount of the original starter.
+Mix the flour and fruit juice together in a glass jar, big enough to hold at least triple the amount of the original starter.
 Leave this for about 5 days, or until the mixture is bubbly and frothy but has begun to settle.
-Now feed with equal parts flour and water.
+Now you can feed the starter with equal parts flour and just water.
 For the feeding stage, I use 125g flour:125g cooled boiled water.

 Leave for 12-24 hours until the starter is bubbly and has expanded in size.
 It’s now ready to be used.